max8447/Reboot-Ultimate/README.md

 ## To Do:

+- Remove (or fix) Trash Islands on season 13, also *maybe* remove fishing holes if s13
 - Fix Vehicle Crash on versions < 8
 - Backbling, Glider, and Wrap Commands
 - cheat hero gives icon as well.